re50urces/Awesome-AI/README.md

 - [DreamStudio](https://beta.dreamstudio.ai/?ref=awe50meAI) `Tap into the power of our generative text-to-image suite to create new and unique designs.`
 - [Leonardo.Ai](https://leonardo.ai/?ref=awe50meAI) `Create stunning game assets with AI.`
 - [Spline AI](https://spline.design/ai/?ref=awe50meAI) `The power of AI is coming to the 3rd dimension.
 Generate objects, animations, and textures using prompts.`
+- [NVIDIA Canvas](https://www.nvidia.com/en-in/studio/canvas/?ref=awe50meAI) `Use AI to turn simple brushstrokes into realistic landscape images.
+Create backgrounds quickly, or speed up your concept exploration so you can spend more time visualizing ideas.`

 ## Coding tools
 - [GitHub copilot](https://github.com/features/copilot/?ref=awe50meAI) `Your AI pair programmer`